 Is this the best external SSD for Mac?
 Probably not.
 However, unless you’re a power user, bent on getting the maximum possible speeds or a massive amount of storage, then the Lexar SL100 Pro has everything you might need: good security, great speeds, and affordable pricingvisit shop

 As you might have assumed by now, getting external storage for Macs isn’t really as simple as just finding a drive with the amount of storage you want and plugging it in, as you would with a PC.
+Usage of iOS devices is on the rise, and so is the number of peripheral devices connected to it.
 Finding the best-rated external hard drive for Mac is a more difficult process, mainly due to the fact that new Mac laptops come with Thunderbolt 3 ports.
 Hence, if you have one of the newer Macs, you need to find a Thunderbolt 3 hard drive if you want to reach the maximum possible bandwidth speed.

 Other factors that come into play mainly depend on what you need the extra storage for.
 Here, we’ll go through the evaluation methodology that we rely on in our reviews.
 At the same time, it can act as a buyer’s guide, helping you choose which hard drive to go with.